-The right career path can be both personally and financially pleasing for you depending on what you want for your future. here is our highest paying nursing jobs 2020 list.
+The right career path can be both personally and financially pleasing for you depending on what you want for your future. here are our highest paying nursing jobs 2021 list.
 If you’re unsure, don’t worry at all nurses have to start somewhere, and that’s with a Diploma or bachelor’s degree.
 As you gain experience and work in different clinical settings, you’ll find what you’re intense about.

 This article offers insight into which types of nurses are paid the most, how to enter these careers, salary information, advancing in the workplace, and job growth data.
 You may enter these careers with a bachelor’s degree, but many require at least a master’s or doctoral degree.

 To really rise-up, however, many registered nurses earn additional certifications, go for an advanced degree and specialization in one particular area of nursing.
 This increases their earning potential by helping them qualify for positions at more reputable hospitals, especially academic teaching hospitals.
 Some advanced practice registered nurses can even open their own clinics depending on state legislation.

 CRNA (Certified Registered Nurse Anesthetist): Annual $167,950 or $80.75/hr*

 This highly skilled profession involves preparing and administering anesthesia to patients in collaboration with surgeons, anesthesiologists, dentists, podiatrists, and other qualified healthcare professionals, according to the American Association of Nurse Anesthetists.

 Salary: Certified Registered Nurse Anesthetists earn an average of $167,950 per year as of May 2018.

 As a general NP, you can choose to open an independent practice or work in a variety of primary care settings.
 You can also advance your skills and your earning potential along the way.
 General NPS can later specialize in a field if they wish.